 Please note that we also offer a Ph.D. program.

-(above 70%) or equivalent GPA with a minimum undergraduate GPA of 2nd-class standing.
+or equivalent minimum undergraduate GPA of 2nd-class standing.

 Candidates holding a pass degree without sufficient concentration in physics may,

 with the consent of the department, enrol in a qualifying year similar to year 4 of

 the honours program before formally applying for entry to the MSc program.
 Admission

 may be on either a full-time or part-time basis.

 Students from non-English speaking countries are required to demonstrate proficiency